jamon8888/langflow/docs/docs/Deployment/deployment-docker.md

 Environment variables:

 - `LANGFLOW_DATABASE_URL`: The connection string for the PostgreSQL database.
-- `LANGFLOW_CONFIG_DIR`: The directory where LangFlow stores logs, file storage, monitor data, and secret keys.
+- `LANGFLOW_CONFIG_DIR`: The directory where Hacienda Stores logs, file storage, monitor data, and secret keys.

 Volumes: